adnankarim2121/TrackingObjects/README.md

 To run,
 compile program and launch.
 In the console, the program will ask the user to select a color.
 Please be aware that the entry must be input correctly or else an error will be shown.
 Once that is complete, the program should run as expected.

-A mp4 file will be uploaded to show a demonstration of how the program is run.